EatenBaguette/itp/Midterm/README.md

 I checked what would happen without pushMatrix().
 The lines become blurrier for some reason, so I'll keep it for now.

 ## Phase 3
-I referenced the example for Phase 3 in the README at
+I referenced the example for Phase 3 in the README [here on Github](https://github.com/rdwrome/261sp24/tree/main/07Midterm).
+Using the organization of the code, I kept the drawUnit function and made a new drawObject function with parameters x, y, and s.
+Following the example code, I pushed the matrix, set the translation, then the scale, then drew the shapes, then reset the matrix.
+The only issue I had was that I wanted to not let the shape go over the border, so I added a base translation of `100 * s` for x and y (because at a scale of 1, the origin needs to be at (100,100) to draw the shape without going over the border).

+I added descriptions for each line for easy interpretation.

 ```python
 def setup():